jtha/page-extractor-firefox/README.md

 # page-extractor-firefox

-Firefox extension to extract a job page, send it to a local API for assessment, and review results in History/Recent views.
+Firefox extension to extract a job page, send it to a local API for assessment, and review results in History/Session views.

 This extension provides:

 - A sidebar with an Extract button to submit the current tab for processing
-- A History page showing all tasks you have submitted (with status, details, and actions)
+- A History page listing the most recently assessed jobs coming directly from the backend
-- A Recent page listing the most recently assessed jobs coming directly from the backend
+- A Session page showing all tasks you have submitted (with status, details, and actions) stored locally

 ## How it works

 - When you click Extract in the sidebar, the extension creates a task object and saves it to `browser.storage.local` with a unique `id`, the `url`, timestamps, and `status`.
 - The background script (see `background.js`) handles the `processJob` message to process the page and eventually populate the task’s `data` with parsed job details and assessment information.
-- The History page (`history/history.html` + `history.js`) reads tasks from `browser.storage.local`, lets you expand each job for details, copy descriptions, re-run assessments, and toggle “applied” status.
+- The History page (`history/history.html` + `history.js`) fetches the latest assessed jobs directly from your local API and displays per-job match fractions and details on demand.
-- The Recent page (`recent/recent.html` + `recent.js`) fetches the latest assessed jobs directly from your local API and displays per-job match fractions and details on demand.
+- The Session page (`session/session.html` + `session.js`) reads tasks from `browser.storage.local`, lets you expand each job for details, copy descriptions, re-run assessments, and toggle “applied” status.

 ## Prerequisites